 - Sleep disturbances, such as sleep apnea or insomnia

-Unfortunately there is no sure-fire way to avoid any of the undesirable effects of high altitudes, and it is estimated that around 20% of people who travel to high-altitude areas are effected by these changes.
+Unfortunately there is no sure-fire way to avoid any of the undesirable effects of high altitudes, and it is estimated that around 20% of people who travel to high-altitude areas are affected by these changes.
 If you know you are prone to altitude sickness, talk with your doctor before hitting the road.
 Acetazolamide (Diamox) is a commonly prescribed medication that works to alleviate the effects.
 You can also give your body some time to adjust and the effects should eventually subside.